lizardll/ScalaBFS/README.md

 to make sure that the runtime enviroment and the alveo card is ready.

-2. Don't forget to and the xrt and Vitis to your PATH.
+2. Don't forget to add the xrt and Vitis to your PATH.
 Typically you can

 ```
 source /opt/xilinx/xrt/setup.sh